bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:15:28

-We talk about Schnorr signatures but we really should distinguish like Schnorr signatures versus elliptic curve Schnorr signatures.
+We talk about `Schnorr signatures` but we really should distinguish like `Schnorr signatures` versus `elliptic curve Schnorr signatures`.
-And the latter do exist, like for example, ADD25519 is a very well-known digital signature scheme that's, yeah, ADDESA, they call it ADDESA, but it's really Schnorr.
+And the latter do exist, like for example, ADD25519 is a very well-known digital signature scheme that's, yeah, ADDESA, they call it ADDESA, but it's really `Schnorr`.

 Speaker 1: 00:15:50